Our Mission and Values

 The mission of The Children’s School is to enrich minds and inspire dreams.

 We are a highly engaged, compassionate, courageous and diverse community of student and adult learners.
 In keeping with the progressive vision of our founder, Lila McDill, we honor every member of this community as their authentic self.
 We embrace play in everything we do because it is essential to the intellectual, social, emotional, physical and cultural development of our young children and young adults.
-Our joyful and nurturing campus in the heart of Midtown Atlanta supports students to take risks and challenges them to make a positive impact on our ever-changing world.
+Our joyful and nurturing campus in the heart of Midtown Atlanta supports students, challenging them to take risks and encouraging them to make a positive impact on our ever-changing world.

 Our Philosophy